digitoimistodude/dudestack/README.md

 * Composer modifications, for installing more packages, like Finnish based language packs etc. that are not originally part of Bedrock
 * Automation.
 I mean composer's `create-project` is awesome, but we need more.
 You still need to do stuff after `create-project` and our `createproject` -starting script is designed for automating the rest.
 * Baked in local server environment settings for our [native macOS LEMP server](https://github.com/digitoimistodude/macos-lemp-setup)

-**You should modify things to your needs.
-Please note: This is not in any way tested with other people or or in different environments.
-Yet.
-Please address an issue if something goes south.**

 ## Features